 E-mails for order statuses

 Every order status has a notification letter which is sent by e-mail to the shop and the customer.
-Each email contains order details and current status of the order.
+Each email contains order details and the current status of the order.

 • The order status - Placed | e-mail: